 The Corporation of the County of Lambton obtained full rights to the innovative Circles Canada initiative.
 The ownership agreement and transfer from Circles USA® built upon the County’s status as the National Recruitment and Training Site for the Circles Canada initiative.

-Circles Canada continues to expand rapidly with current Canadian Circles Chapters in; The County of Lambton, County of Wellington, London, St. Thomas, County of Simcoe, Muskoka, Sudbury, Kingston and this year the first Circles Canada Indigenous chapter launching in Temiskaming.
+Circles Canada continues to expand rapidly with current Canadian Circles Chapters in; The County of Lambton, County of Wellington, London, St. Thomas, County of Simcoe, Muskoka, Sudbury, Kingston, Oxford County and Circles® Canada first Indigenous chapter in Temiskaming.